Dependency and Span, Cross-Style Semantic Role Labeling on PropBank and NomBank: Related Work

-Despite the success of syntax-agnostic SRL models, more recent work attempts to further improve performance by integrating syntactic information. \citeauthor{marcheggianiEMNLP2017} (\citeyear{marcheggianiEMNLP2017}) used graph convolutional network to encode syntax into dependency SRL. \citeauthor{he:2018Syntax} (\citeyear{he:2018Syntax}) proposed an extended $k$-order argument pruning algorithm based on syntactic tree and boosted SRL performance. \citeauthor{li2018emnlp} (\citeyear{li2018emnlp}) presented a unified neural framework to provide multiple methods for syntactic integration.
-While the above models only considered dependency syntax, an alternative syntax representation available to use is constituency syntax. \citeauthor{he-acl2017} (\citeyear{he-acl2017}) treated constituency syntax tree as an indication of argument boundary.
-However, they only used these boundary information during sequence decoding.
-Besides, all the above models only individually consider either of dependency or span SRL formalism, even though the latest work \cite{li2019dependency} which use two separated models though with the similar model design to handle the two formalisms, respectively.
-Instead, we propose a joint SRL formalism for both dependency and span style representations.
+Despite the success of syntax-agnostic SRL models, more recent work features attempts to further improve performance by integrating syntactic information. \citet{marcheggianiEMNLP2017} used graph convolutional network to encode syntax into dependency SRL. \citet{he:2018Syntax} proposed an extended $k$-order argument pruning algorithm based on syntactic tree and boosted SRL performance. \citet{li2018emnlp} presented a unified neural framework to provide multiple methods for syntactic integration.
+Our method is closely related to that of \cite{he:2018Syntax}, which was designed to prune as many unlikely arguments as possible.
+While the above models only considered dependency syntax, an alternative syntax representation available for potential use is constituency syntax. \citet{he-acl2017} treated constituency syntax trees as indications of argument boundaries; however, they only used this boundary information during sequence decoding.
+In their $A*$ search algorithm, the sequences with arguments that missed or crossed the constituent boundaries were penalized.
+All of the above models only considered either the dependency or the span SRL formalism, though the latest work \cite{li2019dependency} uses two separate but similarly designed models to handle the two formalisms.
+Rather than using two models, we instead propose a joint SRL formalism for both dependency and span style.